Komodo

 Vaping is currently allowed in Indonesia, and e-cigarettes are sold in some tourist towns, including Labuan Bajo.
 New national rules are tightening age, advertising, and product controls, so treat vapes like tobacco and avoid enclosed spaces, boats, restaurants, and anywhere staff look uncomfortable.
 This is not a Singapore or Thailand-style possession trap, but discretion still helps.

-Yes, you need a valid motorcycle licence and an international driving permit that covers motorbikes.
+Yes, you need a valid motorcycle license and an international driving permit that covers motorbikes.
 Rental shops may hand over a scooter without checking, but that does not make you legal or insured.
 Labuan Bajo's hills, trucks, blind bends, and loose road edges make casual riding a bad place to test your confidence.

 Money & costs